 Yes.
 Prone masturbation could be prevented if boys could learn the conventional way to masturbate when they're about 11-13.
 It would also be useful if males that age could learn the proper way to masturbate in sex ed and also that prone masturbation is dysfunctional.

 Is professional help an option in dealing with prone masturbation?

 It might be useful, but it's not necessary.
 Any competent sex therapist who knows about the hazards of masturbating prone will tell you the behavior has to cease.
 If it's easier for you to stop masturbating prone because a sex therapist tells you to rather than because you read it here, then by all means hire a sex therapist.

 Informal help is available from other males who have practiced prone masturbation and suffered from its dysfunctions online.
-A support group has been online since 2002 on Yahoo!
-Groups.
-To subscribe, click here or see the box at the bottom of this page.
+A support group has been online since 2002.
+Previously it was a Yahoo group and now it is a bulletin board on HealthyStrokes.com.
+To join, click here.

 How can I stop masturbating against the bed (prone)?